 We strongly believe that people learn best from each other, and that we learn best by doing.
 We created the Museum’s Educator Workshops with this in mind.
 Educators of all types can gather in hands-on workshops to explore STEAM activities with a science fiction twist that they can bring back to their students.
 The workshops are geared towards students in grades 4-8 but can be easily scaffolded up for advanced students or down to meet the needs of special education students.
 Our educators have explored the inner workings of Scratch programming, learned how to gamify their classrooms, and created constellations with spaghetti.
 During the workshops educators are encouraged to collaborate and share past experiences with each other.
 The relationships and knowledge that grow from these interactions are one of the most beneficial side effects of the Museum’s Educator Workshops.
+Click to download information sheet.

-To participate, please send an email to the program administrator.
+Questions: please email the program administrator

 Educators Professional Development Workshop